-I’ve been thinking a lot about deployment of Lambda and CloudFormation.
-The addition of weighted aliases for Lambda and canarying for API Gateway means that phased rollouts of code that look “in-place” using the same endpoint are now possible — usually called blue/green deployments.
+I’ve been thinking a lot about deployment of Lambda and AWS CloudFormation.
+The addition of weighted aliases for Lambda and canarying for API Gateway means that phased rollouts of code that look “in-place” using the same endpoint are now possible — usually called blue-green deployments.

 One of the consequences of this approach is that your application has more than one version of a function’s code active at one time.

 I think the more ephemeral and small the compute is, the more it looks like just another node in the infrastructure graph.
 But current deployment paradigm is that you push code into a infrastructure node.
 I’d rather it be more of a pull— Ben Kehoe (@ben11kehoe) December 17, 2017